Death Penalty: Yes

 2000 – Two voter initiatives add another 3 special circumstances to California's death penalty law, for a total of 39 death-eligible crimes.

 2012 – Proposition 34 was on the ballot, which would have repealed the death penalty and replaced it with life in prison.
 The proposition failed, but received 48% support from voters.

 2016 – Proposition 62 was on the ballot, which would have replaced the death penalty with a strict life sentence in prison.
 In response, death-penalty proponents presented a counter-proposition, Proposition 66, which sought to retain the death penalty and expedite state capital appeals by changing the way in which appeals are processed.
 Proposition 62 failed, but received 46% support from voters.
-Proposition 66 passed, with 51% support from voters, but is currently subject to a court challenge.
-A decision on the challenge is expected later in the summer.
+Proposition 66 passed with 51% support from voters.

 SAFE California - supporting a ballot initiative to replace California's death penalty with life imprisonment without parole

 California Cost Study 2011 - DPIC summary of "A roadmap to mend or end the California legislature's multi-billion dollar death penalty debacle" from Loyola of Los Angeles Law Review by Judge Arthur L. Alarcon & Paula M. Mitchell.